OfficeDev/open-xml-docs/docs/how-to-apply-a-style-to-a-paragraph-in-a-word-processing-document.md

 If the styles part exists, the code verifies a matching style by calling the **IsStyleIdInDocument** example method and passing the document and the styleid.
-If no match is found on styleid, the code then tries to lookup the styleid by calling the <span class="keyword">GetStyleIdFromStyleName</span> example method and passing it the style name.
+If no match is found on styleid, the code then tries to lookup the styleid by calling the **GetStyleIdFromStyleName** example method and passing it the style name.

 If the style does not exist, either because the styles part did not